 - When you click on a white time slot for a specific coach, you can view that coach’s bio in the appointment window.

 - Fill in the form, and save the appointment.

-- At the time of the appointment, log back in to the system approximately five to ten minutes before the start of your appointment.
+- If you are making an appointment for online coaching, please join the personal meeting room if your coach has specified a Zoom ID in their bio.
+If there isn't a Zoom ID, please log back in to the system approximately five to ten minutes before the start of your appointment.
 Then, open your appointment by clicking on the orange block, and enter the online meeting room by clicking "Start or Join Online Consultation."
-(The meeting room will take some time to load.
-If you have trouble loading the page, try using a different browser or turning your VPN off.)
+The meeting room will take some time to load.

 - If connection fails, please try the following troubleshooting guide to help you establish connection: